 The storage projects with the highest levels of historical benefits are mostly distribution-connected resources that were procured to meet various local capacity needs driven by generation retirements (i.e., once-through cooling, San Onofre nuclear generators, Moss Landing generators) and issues related to Aliso Canyon.
-Attachment A describes the individual procurement tracks and the counterfactual cases developed based on specific circumstances of these procurement tracks, which we use to estimate local RA capacity values.
+Attachment A (Benefit/Cost and Project Scoring of Historical Operations) describes the individual procurement tracks and the counterfactual cases developed based on specific circumstances of these procurement tracks, which we use to estimate local RA capacity values.
 Since these energy storage resources were procured under generation RA capacity procurement, where the resource alternative is a generation or load resource, we allocate these services and benefits towards local RA capacity rather than transmission deferral.
 However, local RA capacity value intersects with transmission deferral because without cost-effective local generation or storage, the alternative would be a transmission upgrade to reduce or eliminate local RA capacity need in the area.

-It is interesting to note that none of these high-value distribution-connected projects provide distribution level services.
+None of these high-value local RA capacity distribution-connected projects provide distribution level services.
 As discussed in Chapter 2 (Realized Benefits and Challenges) of the main report, energy storage developed to defer specific distribution investments faced major challenges as the size and timing of identified needs changed over time.
 At least 9 projects earmarked for distribution investment deferral were canceled.
-Notably, the one such project achieved commercial operations within the timeframe considered in our study (procured under IDER) despite the distribution deferral need driving the procurement of this resource disappeared due to a reduction in the utility's demand forecast.
-This resource participated in the CAISO marketplace and was able to provide benefits to the grid despite fluctuating needs on the distribution system.
+One storage project originally procured for distribution deferral (under IDER) achieved commercial operations within the timeframe considered in our study.
+However, the distribution need driving the procurement of this resource disappeared due to a reduction in the utility's demand forecast.
+This resource participates in the CAISO marketplace and is able to provide benefits to the grid despite fluctuating needs on the distribution system.
 This highlights that the modularity of storage to "stack" a wide range of services, and to do so flexibly, may be beneficial to the distribution investment deferral use cases.